sahmed0/freeCodeCamp-Python/Time-Series-Visualiser/README.md

 ## Implementation Details

 ### Data Cleaning
 Before plotting, the data is cleaned to remove noise and outliers.
-We filter out days where the page views were in the top 2.5% or bottom 2.5% of the dataset.
+We filter out days when page views were in the top or bottom 2.5% of the dataset.

 ### Visualisation Functions